 When the College determines that a part-time position should become a full-time position, the position shall be posted as above if there is no incumbent or if the incumbent has been in the position for less than two years equated.
-If the incumbent has been in the position for two or more years equated, the college shall offer the full-time position to that incumbent before posting the position for bids.
+If the incumbent has been in the position for two or more years equated, the College shall offer the full-time position to that incumbent before posting the position.

-If a part-time incumbent is displaced or refuses that full-time position and if there are no part-time positions vacant in his/her representational area for which the individual qualifies, employee positioning per Article 18 shall apply.
+If a part-time incumbent is displaced or refuses that full-time position and if there are no part-time positions vacant in the employee's representational area for which the individual qualifies, employee positioning per Article 18 shall apply.

-ARTICLE 21 NEW AND REVISED CLASSIFICATIONS AND RATES
+ARTICLE 21 NEW AND REVISED CLASSIFICATIONS AND RATES & JOB DESCRIPTION FORMAT

-When a new job is placed in the Unit or when there is a revision of any existing classification, the Employer will establish a classification, a job description, including illustrative tasks and minimum qualifications, and a rate structure to apply.
+When a new job is placed in the Unit or when there is a revision of any existing classification, the Employer will establish a classification, a job description, including typical duties and minimum qualifications, education and experience and a rate structure to apply.
 Upon the establishment of any such classification and rate structure or revision of a job description, the Employer shall notify the Local Union President in writing and will meet in a Special Conference, if requested, to discuss the Employer's action.